A how-to for investor updates

 If you put time in to making a thoughtful investor update, remember that you deserve to know who actually looks through it.

 With DocSend, you’ll be able to share sensitive materials with external business partners while getting real-time, actionable, feedback on document engagement, so you can be in full control of your business outcome.
-Say goodbye to email attachments once and for all, and click here to get started with a free trial of DocSend!
+Say goodbye to email attachments once and for all.
+Start your free trial of DocSend now.